-At Walton Hall our Key Stage 5 provision is set in a Victoria House in landscaped grounds which is an ideal setting to allow the students to develop increasing levels of independence and a key stage identity.
+At Walton Hall our Key Stage 5 provision is set in a Victorian House in landscaped grounds, which is an ideal setting to allow the students to develop increasing levels of independence and a key stage identity.
 Within the building we have specific resources that enable us to deliver our vocational curriculum, for example a recording studio, media suite and music room.
-We are also close to other resources such as the school farm, motor vehicle department and horticulture centre.
+We are also close to other onsite resources such as the school farm, motor vehicle department and horticulture centre.

 Groupings and core curriculum

-Additional to this, students will complete courses in ICT, Personal and Social Development, Work Skills and Independent Living including Home Cooking Skills.
-Through the delivery of these courses we hope to fully prepare our students for the transition onto the next stage in their lives, whether it is further education, work, supported employment or independent living.
+Additional to this, students will complete courses in ICT, PFA Growth, Employment and Independence, and Home Cooking Skills.
+Through the delivery of these courses we hope to fully prepare our students for the transition onto the next stage in their lives, whether this is further education, work, supported employment or independent living.

 We offer a vast range of inclusive vocational options that make full use of the school’s extensive site.
-These include Farming and Animal Care, Horticulture, Motor Vehicle Technology, Music Technology – Radio production, Creative Media, Art & Design, Performing Arts, It is hoped that through these courses students acquire knowledge about various jobs and the work skills needed in each area.
-Offering such a diverse range of options will enable students to find something that they would be interested in studying or working in when they leave Walton Hall.
+These include Farming and Animal Care, Horticulture, Motor Vehicle Technology, Music Technology – Radio production, Creative Media, Art & Design and Performing Arts.
+It is hoped that through these courses students acquire knowledge about various jobs and the experience of work skills needed in each area.
+Offering such a diverse range of options will support students to find something that they would be interested in studying or working in when they leave Walton Hall.

 Additional information and enrichment activities